qclab-quantum/Qtailor/README.md

 ![Overview](./temp/overview.png)

-> *Overview architecture and workflow of OurProposed RR-PPO:  (1) The agent acquires state from the environment; state are represented by a flattened matrix that denotes the current topology, where $M_{ij} = 1$ indicates that $Q_i$ and $Q_j$ are connected.
-(2) Subsequently, the agent outputs an action ($a$), that determines  build an connection between which two qubits.
-(3) The action is then applied to the current topology.
-(4)}The action a is used as a key to query the reward ($r$) from memory, which stores pairs of $<a,r>$.
-If the action is found in memory, the corresponding reward  will be directly provided to the agent, else, an evaluation involving circuit transpilation and depth calculation is performed.
-The reward function then computes the reward based on the circuit depth, and this reward is subsequently stored in memory as pairs of $<a,r>$​​.
-(5) The agent receives the reward and continuation to the subsequent iteration.*
+Overview of proposed Qtailor: (1) The agent acquires state from the environment; state are represented by a flattened matrix that denotes the current topology, where Mij = 1 indicates that Qi and Qj are connected.
+(2) Subsequently, the agent outputs an action (a), that establish an connection between which two qubits.
+(3) The action is then applied to the topology.
+(4) Using the action as a key, we query the reward (r) from memory, which stores pairs of < a, r >.
+If a match is found, the corresponding reward will be directly provided to the agent, otherwise, an evaluation involving circuit compilation, computation of depth, and gates is conducted.
+The reward function is then applied based on the depth or gates, and this reward is stored in memory as a pair of < a, r >.
+This process is referred to as reward replay, detailed in Section 2.2.
+(5) Finally, The agent receives the reward and continues to the subsequent iteration.
 <hr/>

 ![](./temp/intro2.png)